+15.5 The Size of Discriminated Records with Default Discriminants

+15.6 Strict Conformance to the Ada Reference Manual

-16 Implementation of Ada 2012 Features 280
+16 I mplementation of Ada 2012 Features 284

-17 Obsolescent Features 297
+17 Obsolescent Features 301

-17.1 pragma No_Run_Time 297
+17.1 pragma No_Run_Time

 17.2 pragma Ravenscar

 17.3 pragma Restricted_Run_Time

 17.4 pragma Task_Info

-17.5 package System.Task_Info (s-tasinf.ads).
+17.5 package System.Task_Info (s-tasinf.ads)

-18 Compatibility and Porting Guid le 298
+18 (Compatibility and Porting Guide 302

-18.1 Writing Portable Fixed-Point Declarations.
+18.1 Writing Portable Fixed-Point Declarations

 18.2 Compatibility with Ada 83

-18.2.1 Legal Ada 83 programs that are illegal
+18 8.2.1 Legal Ada 83 programs that are illegal in Ada 95 303

-18.2.2 More deterministic semantics
+18 3.2.2 More deterministic semantics

-18.2.3 Changed semantics
+18 3.2.3 Changed semantics

-18.2.4 Other language compatibility issues
+18 3.2.4 Other language compatibility issues

-18.3 Compatibility between Ada 95 and Ada 200
+18.3 Compatibility between Ada 95 and Ada 2005

 18.4 Implementation-dependent characteristics

-18.4.1 Implementation-defined pragmas
+3.4.1 Implementation-defined pragmas

-18.4.2 Implementation-defined attributes
+3.4.2 Implementation-defined attributes

-18.4.3 Libraries
+3.4.3 Libraries

-18.4.4 Elaboration order
+3.4.4 Elaboration order

-18.4.5 Target-specific aspects
+3.4.5 Target-specific aspects

 18.5 Compatibility with Other Ada Systems

 18.6 Representation Clauses

 18.7 Compatibility with HP Ada 83

-19 GNU Free Documentation Lice nse 307
+19 (GNU Free Documentation License 311

-Index 314
+Index 318

-GNAT, The GNU Ada Development Environment GCC version 7.1.0 AdaCore
+$GNAT,\ The\ GNU\ Ada\ Development\ Environment$ GCC version 8.4.0 AdaCore

 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, with the Front-Cover Texts being "GNAT Reference Manual", and with no Back-Cover Texts.
-A copy of the license is included in the section entitled [GNU Free Documentation License], page 306.
+A copy of the license is included in the section entitled [GNU Free Documentation License], page 310.